Appuraj2304/VacationOuting/README.md

 d.
 Push to the branch: git push origin main/README.md.
 e.
 Submit a pull request.

-2. Record Video and Voice Over (mohaneaj0349@gmail.com):
+2. Create a Azure AI service,Record Video and Voice Over (mohaneaj0349@gmail.com):
 -	The Third team member is responsible for Recording video & Voice Over for the video.
 -	To contribute, follow these steps:
 a.
+Create a AI service on azure
+b.
 Fork the project.
-b.
+c.
 Recording video when deploying project on Azure.
-c.
+d.
 Give Voice over for the recorded Video.

 10. License
 •	This project is licensed under the MIT License.